canonical/lxd/doc/rest-api.md

         "force": true,          # Force the state change (currently only valid for stop and restart where it means killing the container)
         "stateful": true        # Whether to store or restore runtime state before stopping or startiong (only valid for stop and start, defaults to false)
     }

-## /1.0/containers/\<name\>/files
-### GET (?path=/path/inside/the/container)
- * Description: download a file from the container
- * Authentication: trusted
- * Operation: sync
- * Return: Raw file or standard error

-The following headers will be set (on top of standard size and mimetype headers):
- * X-LXD-uid: 0
- * X-LXD-gid: 0
- * X-LXD-mode: 0700

-This is designed to be easily usable from the command line or even a web browser.

-### POST (?path=/path/inside/the/container)
- * Description: upload a file to the container
- * Authentication: trusted
- * Operation: sync
- * Return: standard return value or standard error

-Input:
- * Standard http file upload

-The following headers may be set by the client:
- * X-LXD-uid: 0
- * X-LXD-gid: 0
- * X-LXD-mode: 0700

-This is designed to be easily usable from the command line or even a web browser.

-## /1.0/containers/\<name\>/snapshots
-### GET
- * Description: List of snapshots
- * Authentication: trusted
- * Operation: sync
- * Return: list of URLs for snapshots for this container

-Return value:

-    [
-        "/1.0/containers/blah/snapshots/snap0"
-    ]

-### POST
- * Description: create a new snapshot
- * Authentication: trusted
- * Operation: async
- * Return: background operation or standard error

-Input:

-    {
-        "name": "my-snapshot",          # Name of the snapshot "stateful": true                # Whether to include state too }

-## /1.0/containers/\<name\>/snapshots/\<name\>
-### GET
- * Description: Snapshot information
- * Authentication: trusted
- * Operation: sync
- * Return: dict representing the snapshot

-Return:

-    {
-        "architecture": "x86_64",
-        "config": {
-            "security.nesting": "true",
-            "volatile.base_image": "a49d26ce5808075f5175bf31f5cb90561f5023dcd408da8ac5e834096d46b2d8",
-            "volatile.eth0.hwaddr": "00:16:3e:ec:65:a8",
-            "volatile.last_state.idmap": "[{\"Isuid\":true,\"Isgid\":false,\"Hostid\":100000,\"Nsid\":0,\"Maprange\":65536},{\"Isuid\":false,\"Isgid\":true,\"Hostid\":100000,\"Nsid\":0,\"Maprange\":65536}]",
-        },
-        "created_at": "2016-03-08T23:55:08Z",
-        "devices": {
-            "eth0": {
-                "name": "eth0",
-                "nictype": "bridged",
-                "parent": "lxdbr0",
-                "type": "nic"
-            },
-            "root": {
-                "path": "/",
-                "type": "disk"
-            },
-        },
-        "ephemeral": false,
-        "expanded_config": {
-            "security.nesting": "true",
-            "volatile.base_image": "a49d26ce5808075f5175bf31f5cb90561f5023dcd408da8ac5e834096d46b2d8",
-            "volatile.eth0.hwaddr": "00:16:3e:ec:65:a8",
-            "volatile.last_state.idmap": "[{\"Isuid\":true,\"Isgid\":false,\"Hostid\":100000,\"Nsid\":0,\"Maprange\":65536},{\"Isuid\":false,\"Isgid\":true,\"Hostid\":100000,\"Nsid\":0,\"Maprange\":65536}]",
-        },
-        "expanded_devices": {
-            "eth0": {
-                "name": "eth0",
-                "nictype": "bridged",
-                "parent": "lxdbr0",
-                "type": "nic"
-            },
-            "root": {
-                "path": "/",
-                "type": "disk"
-            },
-        },
-        "name": "zerotier/blah",
-        "profiles": [
-            "default"
-        ],
-        "stateful": false
-    }

-### POST
- * Description: used to rename/migrate the snapshot
- * Authentication: trusted
- * Operation: async
- * Return: background operation or standard error

-Input (rename the snapshot):

-    {
-        "name": "new-name"
-    }

-Input (setup the migration source):

-    {
-        "migration": true,
-    }

-Return (with migration=true):

-    {
-        "control": "secret1",       # Migration control socket
-        "fs": "secret3"             # Filesystem transfer socket
-    }

-Renaming to an existing name must return the 409 (Conflict) HTTP code.

-### DELETE
- * Description: remove the snapshot
- * Authentication: trusted
- * Operation: async
- * Return: background operation or standard error

-Input (none at present):

-    {
-    }

-HTTP code for this should be 202 (Accepted).

-## /1.0/containers/\<name\>/exec
-### POST
- * Description: run a remote command
- * Authentication: trusted
- * Operation: async
- * Return: background operation + optional websocket information or standard error

-Input (run bash):

-    {
-        "command": ["/bin/bash"],       # Command and arguments
-        "environment": {},              # Optional extra environment variables to set "wait-for-websocket": false,    # Whether to wait for a connection before starting the process "interactive": true,            # Whether to allocate a pts device instead of PIPEs "width": 80,                    # Initial width of the terminal (optional) "height": 25,                   # Initial height of the terminal (optional) }

-`wait-for-websocket` indicates whether the operation should block and wait for a websocket connection to start (so that users can pass stdin and read stdout), or simply run to completion with /dev/null as stdin and stdout.

-If interactive is set to true, a single websocket is returned and is mapped to a pts device for stdin, stdout and stderr of the execed process.

-If interactive is set to false (default), three pipes will be setup, one for each of stdin, stdout and stderr.

-Depending on the state of the interactive flag, one or three different websocket/secret pairs will be returned, which are valid for connecting to this operations /websocket endpoint.

-Return (with wait-for-websocket=true and interactive=false):

-    {
-        "fds": {
-            "0": "f5b6c760c0aa37a6430dd2a00c456430282d89f6e1661a077a926ed1bf3d1c21",
-            "1": "464dcf9f8fdce29d0d6478284523a9f26f4a31ae365d94cd38bac41558b797cf",
-            "2": "25b70415b686360e3b03131e33d6d94ee85a7f19b0f8d141d6dca5a1fc7b00eb",
-            "control": "20c479d9532ab6d6c3060f6cdca07c1f177647c9d96f0c143ab61874160bd8a5"
-        }
-    }

-Return (with wait-for-websocket=true and interactive=true):

-    {
-        "fds": {
-            "0": "f5b6c760c0aa37a6430dd2a00c456430282d89f6e1661a077a926ed1bf3d1c21",
-            "control": "20c479d9532ab6d6c3060f6cdca07c1f177647c9d96f0c143ab61874160bd8a5"
-        }
-    }

-When the exec command finishes, its exit status is available from the operation's metadata:

-    {
-        "return": 0
-    }

-## /1.0/containers/\<name\>/logs
-### GET
-* Description: Returns a list of the log files available for this container.
-  Note that this works on containers that have been deleted (or were never created) to enable people to get logs for failed creations.
-* Authentication: trusted
-* Operation: Sync
-* Return: a list of the available log files

-Return:

-    [
-        "/1.0/containers/blah/logs/forkstart.log",
-        "/1.0/containers/blah/logs/lxc.conf",
-        "/1.0/containers/blah/logs/lxc.log"
-    ]

-## /1.0/containers/\<name\>/logs/\<logfile\>
-### GET
-* Description: returns the contents of a particular log file.
-* Authentication: trusted
-* Operation: N/A
-* Return: the contents of the log file

-### DELETE
-* Description: delete a particular log file.
-* Authentication: trusted
-* Operation: Sync
-* Return: empty response or standard error

 ## /1.0/events
 This URL isn't a real REST API endpoint, instead doing a GET query on it